Fisher Phillips Elects Three New Partners

-ATLANTA, GA (January 4, 2010) - Fisher Phillips has announced the election to partner of four attorneys.
+ATLANTA, GA (January 4, 2010) - Fisher Phillips has announced the election to partner of three attorneys.
 The promotions to partner were effective January 1, 2010.

 Fisher Phillips Managing Partner and Chairman Roger Quillen said, "Our firm and our clients are fortunate that we are able to promote to partner such experienced attorneys.
-Each new partner has a successful practice and each brings particular expertise to the ever increasingly complex field of labor and employment law.
-We are honored that these four attorneys have joined our partnership."
+Each new partner has a successful practice and each brings particular experience to the ever increasingly complex field of labor and employment law.
+We are honored that these three attorneys have joined our partnership."

 Todd B. Logsdon is a partner in the Louisville office.
 In his practice he has a particular emphasis on discrimination, Family and Medical Leave Act and Occupational Safety and Health Administration issues.
 Logsdon's practice includes the defense of employment-related claims before federal and state courts and administrative agencies, as well as counseling and training clients on compliance issues and litigation avoidance.
 He also conducts OSHA compliance audits and provides OSHA compliance advice to clients.
 He earned his J.D. cum laude from the University of Louisville School of Law in 2000.
 He earned a Master of Science in Occupational Safety and Health Management from Murray State University in 1993.
 He earned a B.S. in 1991 from Murray State.
 Logsdon is admitted to the Bars in Kentucky and Indiana.